willpuckett/studyofhands/README.md

 ![placed](.images/placed.png)

+Draw a vertical line beside the pinky column and measure the angle between the two.
+Double this value for your angle between halves (for monoblocks).

 Measuring from the switch outline,

 ![usethese](.images/usethese.png)

-Start with the pinky column and use your cad package's measure tool to find the spread, stagger, and splay from one column to the next, inputting the numbers in your ergogen config.
+ Use your cad package's measure tool to find the spread, stagger, and splay from one column to the next, inputting the numbers in your ergogen config.

 ### Spread